Why should I come to the Writing Center?

 Can I just walk into the Writing Center to work with a consultant?

-Because of the COVID-19 pandemic, we don’t expect to have face-to-face consultations in the Fall 2020 semester.
+Because of the COVID-19 pandemic, we don’t expect to have face-to-face consultations in the Spring 2021 semester.
 So, sadly, no, we’ll have to meet online or on the phone via an appointment for an Online consultation, or on the written page in an eTutoring consultation.
 See our Consultation How-tos page for guidance in creating an account in WC Online and setting up consultation appointments.

 What happens during a consultation?